gx9702/UA-TypeRepository/Core/Part4/DataTypes/SecurityTokenRequestType/readme.md

 <!-- datatype -->
 ## SecurityTokenRequestType
+Indicates whether a token if being created or renewed.
 <!-- end of description -->
 The fields of the SecurityTokenRequestType DataType are defined in the following table: